-You can pay as much as $50 for a Felco version but my friend Antonio said he’s had his for 17 years and never sharpened them once.
-I have other friends that swear by these Japanese pruners:
+You can pay as much as $50 for a Felco version but our friend Antonio said he’s had his Felcos for 17 years and has never sharpened them once.
+I like these Japanese pruners for the price:

 They are a great deal at around $30 and come in three sizes.
 Click Here for link.